This post may contain affiliate links.

-• Easy and Fast.
-Just like my easy baked Lemon Pepper Salmon (another great recipe if you love that flavor combo!) these easy wings come together with just 10 minutes of prep, will be on your table in 30, and bake up surprisingly crisp and juicy, no deep fry required.
+Just like my easy baked Lemon Pepper Salmon (another great recipe if you love that flavor combo!), these easy wings come together with just 10 minutes of prep and they’ll be ready to devour in 30.
+Serve them as a party app or make them into a meal!

 • Chicken Wings.
 Juicy, tender, and easy to coat in crowd-pleasing flavors.
 They make an ideal appetizer, main dish, or game day party snack.